Nadia: The Secret of Blue Water: Production

 At the completion of the series, Gainax had lost ¥80 million on the project and had no rights to the series itself.
-However, they were allowed rights to produce a video game of the series, which would set record earnings for the company.
+However, they were allowed rights to produce a video game of the series, which would generate record earnings for the company.
 During production of the series, the company was also involved in other works to offset the losses; however, other issues arose surrounding those projects which highlighted several issues within the company.
 Group TAC later requested Gainax produce a Nadia movie and provided a ¥50 million advance.
 Hideaki Anno was convinced to direct it after initially declining the role due to the stress of making the series.
 Initial production work began and included character designs by Sadamoto.
 However, the company was unable to develop the project and withdrew.
 The original advance had brought Gainax's loss on the series down to ¥30 million, but the advance was spent on early production, leaving Gainax unable to repay it until after the success of Neon Genesis Evangelion, in which Gainax returned the advance to Group TAC, minus some costs from Gainax's involvement in providing designs and edited footage from the series.

 Evangelion itself was originally planned as a further sequel to Nadia, regarding the 16 "Adams" who escaped from the destruction of the Red Noah and caused a cataclysmic event known as The Dead Sea Evaporation Incident (死海蒸発事件, Shikai Jōhatsu Jiken), but the scripts for all 26 planned episodes had to be completely rewritten when Gainax could not secure the rights to Nadia from NHK.